 How to Solve Parajumble Questions: The English section of major government exams is considered to be the most important as well as most intimidating sections of all.
 A considerable number of aspirants have problems in attempting this section as it is comparatively difficult than the rest.
 But, with good preparation and practice, this section can easily become the most scoring one.

-After discussing about various English topics such as reading comprehension, cloze tests, spotting errors etc., we need to give equal attention to parajumbles.
-Parajumble Questions constitute a major portion of the English section of various government recruitment exams such as SBI PO, SBI Clerk, SSC CGL, IBPS etc.
+After discussing various English topics such as reading comprehension, cloze tests, spotting errors etc., we need to give equal attention to parajumbles.
+Parajumble Questions constitute a major portion of the English section of various government recruitment exams such as IBPS, SBI, SSC etc. Also, The Institute of Banking Personnel Selection (IBPS) is going to recruit candidates for the post of Probationary Officer, Clerk, Office Assistant for the session 2017-18 soon.

-Through this article, we will share important information regarding the methods and tips which are used to solve parajumble questions.
+Through this article, we will share important information regarding the methods and tips which will be helpful in attempting parajumble questions efficiently in the upcoming IBPS examinations.

 Paragraph Jumbles or Parajumbles are a set of sentences presented in a jumbled or random order.
 You need to reassemble or rearrange these sentences to form a meaningful paragraph.
 A typical parajumle question will consist of 5-6 jumbled sentences explaining a particular factual topic or idea from which you will have to construct a coherent paragraph.